This scheme lists links to Charity Commission guidance and public information about who we are, what we spend and what we achieve.

-    The Commission’s policy is to publish as much information as it can, especially where the information would have a broad public interest.
+Our policy is to publish as much information as we can, especially where the information would have a broad public interest.

-Information that the Commission considers to be sensitive includes certain types of commercial or personal information, or information about security matters or which comprises legal advice.
+Information that we consider to be sensitive includes certain types of commercial or personal information, or information about security matters or which comprises legal advice.

-In addition to the guidance listed above, the Commission publishes:
+In addition to the guidance listed above we publish:

 Who we are and what we do